Planning to visit Nathdwara Shrinathji Temple? Check out our Pancha Dwaraka Tour.

 Bhog Darshan: During this darshan the priest offers fruits and a light meal to Shrinathji.

 Sandhya Aarti Darshan: This darshan is performed in the evening and it is the time when Shrinathji bring all cows back to their home.

 Shayan Darshan: It is the last darshan of the day when Shrinathji go to sleep at the night.

-Festivals celebrated at Nathdwara Shrinathji Temple
+What are the festivals celebrated at Nathdwara Shrinathji Temple?

-Annakutta: Annakutta is a major festival that is celebrated in the temple with full gusto and fervor.
+- Annakutta: Annakutta is a major festival that is celebrated in the temple with full gusto and fervor.
 As a part of celebrations 2500 kilo hill rice is offered to the Lord.
 Then the temple gates are closed.
 In the evening the gates are opened and people start looting the rice prasad.
 Diwali is also an important festival here, because it is one day before the Annakutta festival.

-Holi: Huge crowds gather from all over the state and beyond.
-Huge quantities of abil, gulal, and kesudo (white and pink powders and an orange dye) are used.
+- Holi: Huge crowds gather from all over the state and beyond.
+They use huge quantities of abil, gulal, and kesudo (white and pink powders and an orange dye).
 The Lord wakes up early – around 5.30 AM.
 Shri Nathji plays holi with his temple servants at Rajbhog darshan.
 Polka dots of pink, orange, yellow and red begin to mark the Lord’s spotless white clothes.

-How to reach Nathdwara Shrinathji Temple: Road, Rail and Air
+How to reach Nathdwara Shrinathji Temple?

-Where to stay near Nathdwara Shrinathji Temple
+Where to stay near Nathdwara Shrinathji Temple?